xyzzydave/pm61data/README.md

   <li>./create_proj.sh</li>
 </ul></ul>
 <h3>Testing</h3>
 Run the test script and this will close port 22 on the host.
-You can then observe the lambda will change it's output to reflect the port status.
+You can then observe the lambda will change it's output to reflect the port status.<br>
+It's probably easiest to go to the lambda console and run it to see the output change.
 <h2>Code Challenge Requirements</h2>
 <h3>VPC</h3>
 <ol><li>The VPC should contain 2 subnets, 1 public and 1 private.</li></ol>